Green Card Relay Technician Jobs

 How does green card sponsorship differ from H-1B sponsorship for a Relay Technician?

 Green card sponsorship through PERM leads to permanent residency, not a temporary status.
-Unlike the H-1B, EB-3 has no annual lottery, so your employer's petition is processed on its own merits without a random selection event.
+Unlike the H-1B visa, EB-3 has no annual lottery, so your employer's petition is processed on its own merits without a random selection event.
 The tradeoff is a longer overall timeline: PERM labor certification, I-140 approval, and adjustment of status typically span two to four years for most nationalities, compared to an H-1B that can be active within months.

 What does the PERM process look like for a Relay Technician employer?